Use the Tour Map to set each panorama to North and to add GPS coordinates.

 Once the location is set, you’ll see the coordinates added to the Longitude and Latitude fields in the User Data.

 Nodes with coordinates will appear on the map with markers.
-Click the markers in the Map to pop up an information box that shows a thumbnail image of the node.
-Click the green arrow to jump to that node.
+Click the markers in the Map to pop up an information box that shows a thumbnail image of the node, its Title, and a few buttons.

 Set the position of the image.